 - "The Lesson": The Storm Hawks managed to whup the Cyclonians one on one (or in the case of Stork vs the Raptors, one on three), who were beefed up on enhancement crystals, by using moves they learned through playing carnival games.
 Aerrow's was the best: he pulled off a Batman Gambit by giving his skimmer a huge speed, making the Dark Ace think he was running away until he saw that Aerrow had him at point blank range on his own skimmer.

 Dark Ace: Just one question.
 How?Aerrow: How else?
 We've been training.
-(Blasts the Dark with his Lighting Claw Maneuver)
+(Blasts the Dark Ace with his Lightning Claw Maneuver)

 - The finale in general, but definitely when Aerrow and Piper achieved perfect attunement, especially after their precarious position right beforehand.